Learn which baby cup is best for your little one and read about the pros and cons about open cups, straw cups, 360 cups, and sippy cups.

 Cons: Not much downside to these cups other than your tot might find them a little slippery.

-Sharon Says: These mini cups are great for newbie open cup drinkers.
+Sharon Says: These mini cups for baby are great for newbie open cup drinkers.
 They’re only 1.5 ounces, making them the perfect size for new cup learners.
 This award-winning cup with its wide opening helps to encourage proper sipping.
 Plus this four pack of fun colored cups is an awesome addition to your baby’s dining set.

 Cons: The main con for this cup is also the pro: the size.
 The 1.5 oz size means it’s very small, holding only a little amount of liquid.
 It’s great for those tiny hands, but you may get tired of filling up their cup as they signal for more!